Middle East nuclear weapon free zone

 The Middle East nuclear weapon free zone (MENWFZ) is a proposed agreement similar to other nuclear-weapon-free zones.
-Steps towards the establishment of such a zone began in the 1960s led to a joint declaration by Egypt and Iran in 1974 which resulted in a General Assembly resolution (broadened in 1990 through the Mubarak Initiative to cover all weapons of mass destruction).
+Steps towards the establishment of such a zone began in the 1960s, with Egypt and Iran calling for it via a 1974 joint declaration and United Nations General Assembly resolution.
 Following the 1995 NPT Review Conference, the International Atomic Energy Agency (IAEA) held a series of meetings involving experts and academics to consider ways to advance this process.

-Such a zone would strengthen the Nuclear Non-Proliferation Treaty (NPT), would help to promote global nuclear disarmament and would also help the Middle East peace as substantial confidence-building measures.
+Such a zone would strengthen the Nuclear Non-Proliferation Treaty (NPT), would help to promote global nuclear disarmament, and would also help the Middle East peace as substantial confidence-building measures.
+As of 2025, Israel is the only Middle Eastern country widely believed to possess nuclear weapons, and only non-party to the Treaty on the Non-Proliferation of Nuclear Weapons.
+Under its Begin Doctrine, it has carried out airstrikes on nuclear facilities in Iraq, Syria, and Iran.
+Additionally, United States nuclear weapons are stored in Turkey under NATO nuclear sharing.
 As of 2014, three countries in the Middle East have been found in non-compliance with their IAEA safeguards obligations under the NPT: Iraq, Iran and Syria.
 Of these cases, Syria remains unresolved.

+In 1990, Egyptian president Hosni Mubarak expanded the UN proposal, to prohibit all weapons of mass destruction.
+International inspection of Iraqi weapons of mass destruction capabilities played a central role in the Gulf War and Iraq War.
+Modern challenges for the expanded proposal include Israeli chemical and biological capabilites, and the remnants of the Ba'athist Syria's chemical weapons program.